-Cajun Country is a wonderfully eclectic region full of spice and Cajun style!
-You’ll search for gators and endangered birds while touring the Atchafalaya Swamps and visit two of the biggest attractions in Louisiana: Vermillionville and Rosedown.
-Then moving onto Vicksburg you’ll glimpse the life of elegance and grandeur in residences that once belonged to some of the South’s most famous aristocracies.
-This Acadiana tour is full of more history and entertainment that you could ever imagine!
+Louisiana is a wonderfully eclectic region full of spice and Cajun style!
+You’ll search for gators and endangered birds while touring the Swamps and visit two of the biggest attractions in Louisiana: Vermillionville and Rosedown.
+Then in Vicksburg you’ll glimpse the life of elegance and grandeur in residences that once belonged to some of the South’s most famous aristocracies.
+This Cajun Country tour is full of history and entertainment.

 New Orleans City Tour

 Often called “The Big Easy” this home to the French Quarter, Bourbon Street, Mardi Gras and both Tulane and Loyola Universities.
 One of the top ten most visited cities in the United States; New Orleans is the birthplace of jazz and a music lover’s paradise.
 Tap your toes when grooving to jazz at Preservation Hall, enjoy outstanding cuisine featuring gumbo, crayfish and fabulous pastries and marvel at all the history this city has to offer.

 Located on a high bluff above the mighty Mississippi River, Vicksburg is a step back into history.
 Downtown Vicksburg is full of wonderful shops and restaurants as well as the unique Art Park at Catfish Row.
 Here you’ll enjoy outdoor exhibits, murals, gardens, fountains and more.
 Vicksburg National Military Park is nearby and a “must see” for history buffs.

 This Living History Museum and Folklife Park is located on an over 20 acre village complete with meticulously recreated period homes all staffed with guides in period costumes demonstrating activities popular during that era.
 The museum focuses on the 18th century Acadian’s who settled the area.
 Pick up a guide booklet to use on the easy to follow walking tour.